March 2021: We regret that HandSRev is now archived and no longer being updated.

 We recommend the Epistemonikos database as a comprehensive, searchable database of systematic reviews.

-HandSRev is a database of systematic reviews in hand surgery, mapped by topic, compiled by the Centre for Evidence Based Hand Surgery (CEBHS).
+HandSRev is a database of systematic reviews and evidence-based guidelines in hand surgery, mapped by topic, compiled by the Centre for Evidence Based Hand Surgery (CEBHS).

-For each topic in HandSRev there is a list of systematic reviews (most recent first) with the titles providing a link for each article, usually leading to the PubMed abstract.
+For each topic in HandSRev there is a list of relevant guidelines and systematic reviews (most recent first), with the titles providing a link for each article, usually leading to the PubMed abstract.
 If the paper is open-access or you have an institutional subscription to the journal concerned, you can access it by clicking on the full text link at the top right of the PubMed record.

 It is very important to appraise the quality of systematic reviews before applying to your practice—we recommend the AMSTAR tool, which is very quick and easy to use.
 The methodological and reporting quality of some of the included reviews is assessed in the study by Wasiak et al. (2017).